thusbandUK/stt-backend/README.md

 Now when you test the routes that require the user to be logged in, the request object will have a key **user.id** containing the database ID returned when the user first signed in.

+# Creating a journal

+(Note: as described in above section, the header will need to be configured with the session cookie details)

+request type: POST
+url / route: localhost:[PORT]/create-journal
+body: {"title": "[INSERT JOURNAL TITLE]", "url": "[INSERT URL FOR IMAGE]"}

+Note: The response to this request will contain a journalId, which needs to be incorporated into the request to save a journal, described in the next section.

+# Saving a journal entry

+(Note: as described in above section, the header will need to be configured with the session cookie details)

+request type: POST
+url / route: localhost:[PORT]/save-journal
+body: {"journalId": "[journalId*]", "title": "[INSERT TITLE]", "journalEntry": "[INSERT JOURNAL ENTRY]"}

+*The journalId will have been generated when the journal was created

 # voyage-tasks